socketry/cloudflare/readme.md

 ### Using a Bearer Token

 You can read more about [bearer tokens here](https://blog.cloudflare.com/api-tokens-general-availability/).
-This allows you to limit priviledges.
+This allows you to limit privileges.

 ``` ruby
 require 'cloudflare'